chalatz/tours/pages/tours/driving/jewish-sites-tours-greece.md

 **JEWISH QUARTER - LA JUDERIA**

-Then you'll pass through one of the gateways of the Medieval City and enter the Jewish Quarter named "La Juderia"
+Then you'll pass through one of the gateways of the Medieval City and enter the Jewish Quarter named "La Juderia".
 Here your Tour/Driver will park the car at the Parking Lot (Car Park) and show you how to walk to the Jewish Synagogue and Museum (Tour/Drivers are not permitted to provide walking tours, so he’ll wait at the Parking Lot for your return)

 * **"Al Chatef"** street which is named for an honored family who once lived here in Rhodes (Stop Photos)
 * **The Square of the Martyred Jews** with the "seahorse" fountain.
 Also known in Greek as **"Evreon Martyron"**.
 (Stop Visit Photos)